TherieI/LearningOpenGL/README.md

 *By Gabriel Rosas*

 This repository contains projects that I did to learn OpenGL.
 In order to learn, I created guides (more for my benefit than anything else), though they might be of use to others beginning the same journey.
+The guides are in their respective projects.
 I also recorded some of the problems that I had, along with their respective solutions that I troubleshooted.